swvitaliy/goUpBox/README.md

 * lightweight
 * no runtime dependencies

-This update manager runs rsync over previous version from remote rsync server.
+This update manager roll files of the new version into the directory with files of some previous version.
-So it is really fast because it is incremental update.
+It uses rsync implementation written in go so it is really fast.

 In practice, It has problems with the cross compilation, and It needed the same host os as the target.